crljnl/Project-In-Application-Development/README.md

 **Crampanion Brainy Student Task Tamer**
 BSIT-3307

-<details><summary>Description</summary>
   The Crampanion Brainy Task Tamer is an mobile appplication that is designed specifically for students.It<br> is a mobile application that helps manage and organize their tasks, assignments, and deadlines effectively <br>
   by allowing them to create, edit, and delete tasks to set reminders.
 The main purpose and objective of this <br>
-  mobile application is to assist students in managing their tasks and deadlines that they need to accomplish.</details>
+  mobile application is to assist students in managing their tasks and deadlines that they need to accomplish.

   <details><summary>Functionalities</summary>